It’s time to hit that reset button + focus on the new week (and month) ahead.

 Fourth round, lower back to 30 seconds on with 30 seconds of recovery.

-Finish it off with 15 seconds on and 15 seconds of recover.
+Finish it off with 15 seconds on and 15 seconds of recovery.
 May run into next song, but that’s ok!

 Bass Head – Bassnectar

 This is a sick song.
-I used this for a longer hill while playing around with time.
+I used this for a long hill while playing around with time.

 Start off in the saddle, adding to a 6 or 7 resistance.
 Drop those heels and focus on the smooth pedal stroke.
 Hold the seated climb for 30 seconds before heading out to position 3.

 Hold the standing climb for 60 seconds before dropping down to the saddle.
 Hold the seated climb for 45 seconds as your active recovery.

 Add some resistance, 7 or 8 and head back out to the standing climb for 90 seconds.
 Keep breathing through and focus on that form.
 Drop to that saddle and recover for 30 seconds.